Aleksander Tõnisson

-In 1899, Aleksander Tõnisson graduated from Vilnius Military Academy.
-He participated in the Russo-Japanese war and in World War I. In 1917, he participated in formation of Estonian national units and as commander of 1st Estonian regiment participated in battles at Riga front.
-In 1918, he escaped from German-occupied Estonia to Finland, returned to the newly independent Estonia in the autumn of 1918 and became commander of 1st Division of Estonia.
-Promoted to the rank of Major General he fought successfully in the 1918–1920 Estonian War of Independence leading his unit at the Viru front.

-After the war, he served twice as minister of defence of Estonia.
-In 1934, he retired from military and served as mayor of Tartu 1934–1939 and "senior mayor" (ülemlinnapea) of Tallinn from 1939 to 1940.
+In 1899, he graduated from Vilnius Military Academy.
+Tõnisson participated in the Russo-Japanese War and in World War I. In 1917, he participated in formation of Estonian national units and as commander of 1st Estonian regiment participated in battles at Riga front.
+In 1918, he escaped from German occupation to Finland, returned in autumn and became commander of 1st Division of Estonia.
+During the Estonian Liberation War, Tõnisson fought successfully at Viru Front.
+After war, he served twice as minister of defence, in 1934 he retired from military and was mayor of Tartu 1934–1939 and Lord Mayor (ülemlinnapea) of Tallinn from 1939 to 1940.
+In 1940, Soviet occupation authorities arrested Tõnisson and executed him the following year.